 Scottish National Gallery of Modern Art

-A 15 minutes’ walk from Princes Street, The Scottish National Gallery of Modern Art is a must for fans of modern art.
+A 15 minute walk from Princes Street, the Scottish National Gallery of Modern Art is a must for fans of modern art.
+Outside, its expansive park features a range of fascinating sculptures from leading artists such as Joan Miró, Henry Moore and Barbara Hepworth.

 Home to some of the finest treasures of 20th century art, the gallery’s Modern One has a world-famous collection of Surrealism and Dada, with works by artists such as Matisse, Picasso, Vuillard and Dix, as well as an outstanding selection of paintings by Scottish artists including Peploe and Fergusson.